FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-11 Summary (Gísli).md

 ## Defense in Depth
 - Least privilege:
-	- Only give users the bare minimum privileges that they need
+	- *TL;DR:* Only give users the bare minimum privileges that they need.
+	- *Explained in detail:* Least privilege is the principle that users, programs, and systems should only have the minimum level of access or permissions necessary to perform their tasks.
+This helps reduce the attack surface and limits the potential damage that can be caused by compromised accounts or software.
 - Fail-safe defaults:
-	- TODO
+	- *TL;DR:* Default to denying access, unless explicitly allowed.
+    - *Explained in detail:* Fail-safe defaults is the principle that systems should be designed to default to a secure state in the event of a failure or unexpected condition.
+This means that if something goes wrong, the system should deny access or functionality rather than allowing it by default.
+This helps prevent unauthorized access or actions when the system is not functioning as intended.
 - Economy of Mechanism:
-	- TODO
+	- *TL;DR:* Keep it simple.
+    - *Explained in detail:* Economy of mechanism is the principle that security mechanisms should be as simple and straightforward as possible.
+Complex systems are more difficult to understand, analyze, and secure, which can lead to vulnerabilities.
+By keeping security mechanisms simple, it becomes easier to identify and address potential weaknesses.
 - [Complete mediation](<../Terminology/Complete mediation.md>):
-	- ...always check access for every access, something
+	- *TL;DR:* Complete mediation means that every access to every resource must be checked for authorization.
+	- *Explained in detail:* Complete mediation is the principle that every access to every resource must be checked for authorization.
+This means that every time a user or process attempts to access a resource (such as a file, database, or network service), the system must verify that they have the necessary permissions to do so.
+This helps prevent unauthorized access and ensures that security policies are consistently enforced.
 - Open design:
-	- The opposite of security by obscurity.
-It shouldn’t depend on security by obscurity.
-The system should be easy to understand so that it is easy to analyze what is going on for forensics.
+	- *TL;DR:* Don’t rely on secrecy of design (security by obscurity) or implementation for security.
+	- *Explained in detail:* Open design is the principle that the security of a system should not depend on the secrecy of its design or implementation.
+Instead, security should be based on well-established principles and practices that can be openly reviewed and analyzed.
+This allows for greater scrutiny and helps identify potential vulnerabilities that may not be apparent in a closed or secretive design.
 - Psychological acceptability:
-	- Your security principles need to be accepted by the user, or else the user will circumvent it.
+	- *TL;DR:* Your security principles need to be accepted by the user, or else the user will circumvent it.
     	- E.g. if you have super super complicated passwords, then the users might just write it down on a sticky note and basically make it completely useless.
+  	- *Explained in detail:* Psychological acceptability is the principle that security mechanisms should be designed in a way that is user-friendly and easy to understand.
+If security measures are too complex or inconvenient, users may be tempted to bypass them or find workarounds, which can compromise the overall security of the system.
+By designing security mechanisms that are intuitive and easy to use, users are more likely to comply with security policies and practices.

 ### The layered approach